MurmurationsNetwork/MurmurationsServices/.doc/logging-monitoring-alerting/README.md

 ![](https://user-images.githubusercontent.com/11765228/115198719-f79ba780-a124-11eb-9e43-508a4659c06a.png)

-You may add any detail in the message for particular message and save it.
+You may add any detail in the message for a particular alert and save it.

 ![](https://i.imgur.com/34OHpjS.png)